MallocSecurity/sdk/docs/api-reference/authentication.md

 ## 🔧 Initialization Setup

-To begin using `MallocSecuritySDK`, you must initialize it once in your `Application` class.
+To begin using `MallocSDK`, you must initialize it once in your `Application` class.
 This setup connects the SDK with your API key and prepares it for future security and privacy operations.

 In your `Application` class (`MyApplication.java` or `MyApplication.kt`), add the SDK initialization in the `onCreate()` method as shown below:

 ---

-### 🚀 Option 1: Asynchronous Initialization
+### Option 1: Asynchronous Initialization

 Use `initializeAsync()` to initialize the SDK in a background thread and receive a callback when the process completes.
 This is the recommended method, especially when API key verification is important before continuing execution.

-#### ✅ Java
+####  Java
 ```java
 import android.app.Application;
 import com.mallocprivacy.mallocsecuritysdk.MallocSDK;